BE KIND. BE Fabulous.

 – Ernest Hemingway

 I’ve thought about it every time I look out from my window.
-I imagine running in the yard like a kid in my pajamas and feel the luscious green grass under my feet until I run out of breath.
+I imagine running in the yard like a kid in my pajamas, feeling the luscious green grass under my feet until I run out of breath.
 It’s a good distraction from the morning news.

 After the long winter, followed by a seemingly unending series of unfortunate events, there is so much to process and a lot to weigh.
 We can choose to look at the headlines, be informed, but in most cases, be anxious, or worse, be afraid.
 Is it intellectually fulfilling?
 Or exceedingly exhausting?